Business intelligence and big data sound similar but they are not the same.

 In general, business intelligence (BI) refers to structured and readily usable information that impacts profitability and competitive advantage.
 On the other hand, big data — as you might expect — refers to enormous heaps of digital information scattered all over the place, with practitioners typically focusing more on unstructured data.

 Both fields involve crunching information to generate insight and make things happen.
 But they differ in terms of the volume and nature of information each focuses on, as well as the tools they use to process data.
 Their specific aims and outcomes sometimes coincide but not always.
 You don’t need big data to build a decent business intelligence system, for example, but big data dramatically enhances BI capabilities at scale.

 In this article we break down what you need to know about business intelligence vs big data.

 Scope, formal definitions and benefits: BI vs. big data

 Business intelligence helps companies make smart, revenue-boosting decisions.
 Enterprises purposely use BI to improve process, planning, and profits.
 Meanwhile, big data can perform the same functions but can do so faster and at scale.
-Big data also helps organizations achieve many remarkable feats: design the perfect bra, fight cancer, protect national security, enhance athletic performance, and preserve biodiversity.
+Big data also helps organizations achieve many remarkable feats: design the perfect bra, fight cancer, protect national security, and enhance athletic performance.
 Just to name a few.